PowerShell/PowerShell/docs/building/windows-core.md

 ```

 Congratulations!
 If everything went right, PowerShell is now built and
-executable as `./bin/powershell.exe`.
+executable as `./src/Microsoft.PowerShell.Host/bin/Debug/netstandardapp1.5/win10-x64/powershell`.

+This location is of the form
+`./[project]/bin/[configuration]/[framework]/[rid]/[binary name]`, and
+our project is `Microsoft.PowerShell.Host`, configuration is `Debug`
+by default, framework is `netstandardapp1.5`, runtime identifier is
+**probably** `win10-x64` (but will depend on your operating system;
+don't worry, `dotnet --info` will tell you what it was), and binary
+name is `powershell`.
+The function `Get-PSOutput` will return the path
+to the executable; thus you can execute the development copy via `&
+(Get-PSOutput)`.

+The `Microsoft.PowerShell.Host` project is the cross-platform host for
+PowerShell targetting .NET Core.
+It is the top level project, so
+`dotnet build` transitively builds all its dependencies, and emits a
-> The cross-platform host has built-in documentation via `--help`.
+`powershell` executable.
+The cross-platform host has built-in
+documentation via `--help`.

-You can run our cross-platform Pester tests with `./bin/powershell.exe
+You can run our cross-platform Pester tests with `Start-PSPester`.
--c "Invoke-Pester test/powershell"`.